iTeV/Yeelight-bulb-PHP/README.md

 This snippet will result into changing the brightness of you're yeelight bulb to 1%

-Currently there are only 2 modules available, bright & toggle.
+Currently there are only 3 modules available, bright, toggle & cron_add.
 However, feel free to add more by yourself using the [yeelight developer guide](https://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf).